- Permanent residents of Ohio

 - After 28 days past due: You will be sent a bill for the replacement cost of the item(s) via email or postal mail.
 If you return the item(s), you owe only the overdue fines.
 Overdue fines are generally less than $5.00 per item.

-- After 70 days past due and $25.00 or more in fines/fees: Your account is referred to Unique Management Services (UMS), a library materials recovery agency.
+- If your account remains $25.00 or more past due: Your account is referred to Unique Management Services (UMS), a library materials recovery agency.
 A non-refundable fee is added to your library account to cover the cost of the recovery service.
 UMS will contact you by mail and/or phone to resolve the account.

 Read the complete Circulation Policy.